top of page

 What Good Market Intelligence Actually Looks Like (With Examples)

 Good market intelligence has four characteristics: it is tied to a specific decision, it synthesizes multiple signal types, it includes an interpretive layer that explains what the data means, and it reaches the right decision-makers at the right time.
-This article makes each characteristic concrete so that leaders can recognize effective MI and identify what is missing in their organization's current approach.
-Who this is for: Leaders and strategists who want to evaluate t
+This article clarifies each characteristic so that leaders can recognize effective market intelligence (MI) and identify what is missing in their organization's current approach.
+Who this is for: Leaders and strategists who wan

 Aaron Cruikshank